-This tutorial shows how to draw and interpret box plots in Excel using the XLSTAT software.
+This tutorial shows how to draw and interpret box plots, also referred to as box and whisker plots in Excel using the XLSTAT software.

 Dataset for generating a box plotAn Excel sheet with both the data and the results can be downloaded by clicking here.